AlasdairAnderson/CS50-Introduction-to-Computer-Science/README.md

-# CS50-Introduction-to-Computer-Science
+# CS50x
-CS50x 2023 repository.
-This repository contains solutions and explanations to the problems encountered during the CS50x 2023 course.
-This course covers many topics from C to Flash and is intended to give an introduction to computer science.
+## Welcome to my CS50x 2023 repository
+This repository contains the methodology and solutions to the wekkly problem sets.
+This is an exersise for my to try and explain some of the concepts lerned throughout the course and how I implomented them during the problem sets.
+Through out the course goes over many concepts incompassing languages from C to Flash.